project-chip/connectedhomeip/docs/silabs/general/OTA_SOFTWARE_UPDATE.md

 ## Running the OTA Download Scenario

--   For Matter with OpenThread: Bring up the OpenThread Border Router as discussed in examples/lighting-app/efr32/README.md and get its operational dataset.
+-   For Matter with OpenThread: Bring up the OpenThread Border Router as discussed in [Thread Demo Overview](../thread/DEMO_OVERVIEW.md) and get its operational dataset.

 -   On a Linux or Darwin platform build the chip-tool and the ota-provider-app